-Material Investigated samples are the most commonly used components included in the composition of GF products: rice, quinoa, buckwheat, millet, chickpeas flours and corn starch was purchased from Agricultural Research Center, Giza, Egypt.
+Sample Mmaterial Linvestigated samples are the most commonly used components included in the composition of GF products like: rice, quinoa, buckwheat, millet, chickpeas flours and corn starch, was purchased from Agricultural Research Center, Giza, Egypt.
 While, GF flour product (GFF) was purchased from local market at Assiut governorate, Egypt.
 Xanthan gum (XG) were obtained from Sigma Company, Germany.

-GF flour formula sold in the local market consist from flour blend of brown rice, white rice, quinoa flours and corn starch, in addition to arabic gum was used in this research.
-While, GF flour formulas was made it from rice, quinoa, buckwheat, millet, chickpeas flours and corn starch in addition xanthan gum in various proportions (Table 1).
+Gluten-free GF-flour formula sold in the local market consist from of flour blend of brown rice, white rice, quinoa flours and corn starch, in addition to arabic gum was used in this research.
+While, GF flour formulas wereas made it from rice, quinoa, buckwheat, millet, chickpeas flours and corn starch in addition xanthan gum in various proportions (Table 1).